elasticdev/gitlab/README.md

-# gitlab
+# ed_contrib_repo
-ed contribution repo for gitlab automation
+For Gitlab automations for ElasticDev